wzh4464/threeDCSQ/README.md

-# CellShapeAnalysis

-the code is built in hierarchical structure, one sub-dict is a package, the higher packages can use functions in lower packages.
+# 3DCSQ: An effective method for quantification, visualization and analysis of 3D cell shape during early embryogenesis

+Zelin Li, Jianfeng Cao, Guoye Guan, Chao Tang, Zhongying Zhao, and Hong Yan

+Embryogenesis, inherently three-dimensional, poses significant challenges in quantification when approached through 3D fluorescence imaging.
+Traditional descriptors such as volume, surface, and mean curvature often fall short, providing only a global view and lacking in local detail and reconstruction capability.
+Addressing this, we introduce an effective integrated method, 3D Cell Shape Quantification (3DCSQ), for transforming digitized 3D cell shapes into analytical feature vectors.
+This method uniquely combines spherical grids, spherical harmonics, and principal component analysis for a comprehensive approach to cell shape quantification, analysis, and visualization.
+We demonstrate 3DCSQ's effectiveness in recognizing cellular morphological phenotypes and clustering cells, utilizing feature vectors that are rigorously tested.
+Applied to Caenorhabditis elegans embryos, from 4- to 350-cell stages, 3DCSQ reliably identifies and quantifies biologically reproducible cellular patterns, including distinct skin cell deformations.
+By integrating cellular surface extraction, feature vector development, and cell shape clustering, 3DCSQ offers a robust platform for exploring cell shape's relationship with cell fate, enhancing our understanding of embryogenesis.
+This method not only systematizes cell shape description and evaluation but also monitors cell differentiation through shape changes, presenting a significant advancement in biological imaging and analysis.

+Keywords: spherical harmonics (SPHARM), cell shape quantification, morphological reproducibility, lineage analysis, Caenorhabditis elegans (C. elegans)

 ## Documents
+The code is built in hierarchical structure, one sub-dict is a package, the higher packages can use functions in lower packages.

 ### Lineage Tree Draw
 * use ./lineage_stat/draw_test.py ->